 The OtterBox Symmetry Series is the company's most stylish case and is both fairly slim and protective (it's similar to Speck's cases, which certainly influenced OtterBox's design).
-It comes in a variety of color options and starts at $40 (£30, no Australian shipping but roughly converts to AU$50).
+It comes in a variety of color options.

-One of my favorite folio cases -- the OtterBox Strada -- is back for the Phone X. It's highly protective and has a card slot on the inside of the cover that allows you to store a single credit card and perhaps a driver's license or some money.
-Handy, since Apple Pay still isn't universally accepted yet.
+One of my favorite folio cases -- the OtterBox Strada -- is available for the Phone X. It's highly protective and has a card slot on the inside of the cover that allows you to store a single credit card and perhaps a driver's license or some money.

 Speck's Presidio Series is 20 percent thinner than its earlier Candyshell Series and 52 percent more shock absorbent, drop tested to 10 feet.
-It comes in various flavors, including the Grip, Clear, Wallet and Show (shown here -- $40).
-The Show is also available in versions that have black, pink and red trims, as well as a totally clear model.
-The black version is currently $20 on Amazon.
+It comes in various flavors, including the Grip, Clear, Wallet and Show (shown here).

 If you're looking for an extra layer protection, Speck now makes its Presido Ultra tough case.
 Designed to compete with OtterBox Defender cases, it's a standard Presidio case that comes with a removable bumper.
 It also comes with a holster in case you want to strap your phone to your belt.
 It's available in a few color options for $50.

 Argentina-based Vaja makes some sweet handmade leather and vegan leather cases, although they're pretty pricey.